5 Things to Know About the iOS 12.5.2 Update

 The exploit, discovered by researchers in Europe, uses JavaScript to snag data from a device's accelerometer, gyroscope, and magnetometer when the user visits an infected website.
 If the attack is successful, a device can be tracked around the internet.

-If you skipped iOS 12.1.4, you get four important security patches including fixes for a widespread FaceTime eavesdropping bug that lets you call someone via FaceTime and hear the audio coming from their phone before they pick up the phone.
+If you're on software older than iOS 12.1.4, you get four important security patches including fixes for a widespread FaceTime eavesdropping bug that lets you call someone via FaceTime and hear the audio coming from their phone before they pick up the phone.

-If you skipped iOS 12.1.3, you get some additional patches with your version of iOS 12.5.1.
+If you're on software older than iOS 12.1.3, you get some additional patches with your version of iOS 12.5.2.
 Again, they're baked into your upgrade.

 Apple lists a grand total of 23 patches on board iOS 12.1.3 and you can read about all of them over on Apple's website.

-If you skipped iOS 12.1.1, you'll want to install the iOS 12.5.1 update on your iPhone, iPad, or iPod touch today.
+If you're on software older than iOS 12.1.1, you might want to install the iOS 12.5.2 update on your iPhone, iPad, or iPod touch today.

 The iOS 12.1.1 update brought 17 patches for potential security exploits.
 They'll will help protect your phone.
 You can read about them here.

-If you skipped iOS 12.1, you'll get the 24 patches from that update with your version of iOS 12.5.1.
-If you skipped iOS 12.0.1, your iOS 12.5.1 update brings two additional patches.
+If you're running software older than iOS 12.1, you'll get the 24 patches from that update with your version of iOS 12.5.2.

+If you're on software that's older than iOS 12.0.1, your iOS 12.5.2 update brings two additional patches.
 Both patches are for potential lock screen exploits.

-If you skipped iOS 12.0, and you're still running iOS 11.4.1 or below, your iOS 12.5.1 update comes with an even longer list of security updates.

-The iOS 12.0 update delivered 16 patches for security issues.
-You can read about all of them over on Apple's security page.

 Last update on 2020-12-15.
 This post may contain affiliate links.
 Click here to read our disclosure policy for more details.
 Images via Amazon API